CycloneDX/cdxgen/README.md

 <img src="./docs/_media/why-cdxgen.jpg" alt="why cdxgen" width="256">

+Our philosophy:

+- Explainability: Don't list, but explain with evidence.
+- Precision: Try using multiple techniques to improve precision, even if it takes extra time.
+- Personas: Cater to the needs of a range of personas such as security researchers, compliance auditors, developers, and SOC.
+- Lifecycle: Support BOM generation for various product lifecycles.

 ## Documentation

-Please visit our [documentation site][docs-homepage] for detailed usage, tutorials and support documentation.
+Please visit our [documentation site][docs-homepage] for detailed usage, tutorials, and support documentation.

 Sections include:

 - [Getting Started][docs-homepage]
 - [CLI Usage][docs-cli]
 - [Server Usage][docs-server]